daschaich/BadHonnef/README.md

 * Combine the elementary updates into a leap-frog integrator
 * Implement the computation of `ΔH` and set up the accept/reject test

-Now we can test the code (optionally using the model solution to appear):
+Now we can test the code (optionally using the model solution):
 * Check the reversibility of the integrator
 * Check that the root-mean-square `ΔH` scales appropriately with the step size
 * Check the Creutz equality